GlastonburyC/RNAPath/README.md

 ## 1. Training

 RNAPath training requires patch features to represent WSIs, train/validation/test splits, a txt indicating the list of genes to be profiled (example in ./resources/gene_set_example.txt) and a csv file with the genes TPMs (link to big files folder).
+In this study, 4 different partially overlapping representations of the same slide are computed: to the original patch set, 3 other sets have been added by shifting the original one of 32x32, 64x64 and 96x96 pixels.
+During each training interation, a single representation (patch set) is randomly selected.
 The training script requires some arguments to be set:
 * *--exp_code* : experiment code to identify logs and results of the actual run
 * *--tissue_code*: alphanumeric code to indentify the tissue of interest